preservim/vim-pencil/README.markdown

 # vim-pencil

-> “Rethinking Vim as a tool for writers”
+> Rethinking Vim as a tool for writers

 <br/>